svkatielee/OpenCPN-repo/README.md

  -Samsung 8GB PRO  - 4MB/s
  -Transend 8GB 400x HC-i 42.2MB/s

-Copy the OS image to the SD card:
+1. Copy the OS image to the SD card:
 ```
 sudo time dd bs=4M of=/dev/mmcblk0 if=Armbian_5.05_Orangepih3_Debian_jessie_3.4.110_desktop.raw
 ```
-mount the card and edit the '/boot/boot.cmd' to change the hyphen to and underscore in 'cgroup_enable'. unmount SDcard and boot in OPiPC.
+2. mount the card and edit the `/boot/boot.cmd` to change the hyphen to and underscore in `cgroup_enable`. unmount SDcard and put it in the Orange Pi PC.

-Connect to the Internet, currently LAN works fine, some WiFi dongles, but not mine.
+3. Connect to the Internet, currently LAN works fine, some WiFi dongles, but not mine.

-Wait for it to boot twice, up to 3 minutes.
+4. Power up and Wait for it to boot twice, up to 3 minutes.
-Login as user: 'root' password: '1234'
+Login as user: `root` password: `1234`
 It asks you to reset root\'s password and confirm.
 Then asks to create a normal user.
 Optionally choose a different display resolution.

+5. Update the installed software.
 The following resulted in 81.7MB downlod as of Apr 18, 2016:
 ```
 sudo apt-get update
 sudo apt-get upgrade
 ```

-If you plan to use ssh,  as root add this line to the end of '/etc/ssh/sshd.conf'
+6. If you plan to use ssh,  as root add this line to the end of `/etc/ssh/sshd.conf`
 ```
 Ciphers aes128-ctr,aes192-ctr,aes256-ctr,aes128-gcm@openssh.com,aes256-gcm@openssh.com,chacha20-poly1305@openssh.com,blowfish-cbc,aes128-cbc,3des-cbc,cast128-cbc,arcfour,aes192-cbc,aes256-cbc
 ```